 However if you’re looking to beat the crowds, you can try the clockwise route instead starting from the most iconic part of Hakone.

 One of the most iconic symbols of Hakone is the grand Torii gate.
 In fact, it’s probably more famous than the shrine itself.
 Sitting on the edge of Lake Ashinoko, you’ll need to climb down a flight of stairs to get to this spot.

 How to get there: From Hakone Yumoto, take the Hakone Tozan Bus to Moto-Hakone Boat Pier (35 minutes).

 One of the best preserved parts of old Hakone is this 500m path lined with tall cedar trees.
 It was the original path used during the Edo period where travellers mainly walked on foot between Tokyo and Kyoto.

-If you love hiking, there’s a longer route (~1.5 hours) between Moto-Hakone and Hakone-Yumoto that passes by a 350 year old teahouse, Amazake-chaya whose family has been serving travellers since the Edo period.
+If you love hiking, there’s a longer route (~1.5 hours) between Moto-Hakone and Hakone-Yumoto that passes by a 350 year old teahouse, Amazake-chaya whose family have been serving travellers since the Edo period.

-How to get there: From Hakone Yumoto, it’s a 3 minutes walk (opposite direction of the Hakone Shrine).
+How to get there: From Hakone Yumoto, it’s a 3-minute walk.
 At the other end of the Cedar Avenue is the Old Tokaido Checkpoint.

 3) Hakone Old Checkpoint Museum

-The checkpoint functions a lot like an immigration point so the wives of the lords don’t escape from Tokyo and that weapons aren’t brought in from Kyoto.
+The checkpoint functions like an immigration point to control the access of 1) the wives of the lords from escaping Tokyo and 2) that weapons aren’t brought in from Kyoto.